knaaptime/seg_networks/paper/background.md

 exploring more realistic methods for incorporating spatial relationships into their analyses.
-In fields like quantitative geography and spatial econometrics, this trend is revealed by the increasing focus on spatial weights matrices that represent space in formal models, and in sociology and human geography, the trend in segregation research is increasingly sophisticated concepts of the local neighborhood experienced by each resident.
+In fields like quantitative geography and spatial econometrics, this trend is revealed by the increasing focus on spatial weights matrices that represent space in formal models, and in sociology and human geography, the trend in segregation research is towards increasingly sophisticated concepts of the local neighborhood experienced by each resident.

 ## Incorporating Distance into Segregation Indices

 ### Making Space Explicit

-In a seminal contribution, @white1983MeasurementSpatial conceives of segregation in terms of spatial interaction, and formulates a spatial dissimilarity index using an exponential decay function to weight the proximity between observed census units.
+In a foundational contribution, @white1983MeasurementSpatial conceives of segregation in terms of spatial interaction, and formulates a spatial dissimilarity index using an exponential decay function to weight the proximity between observed census units.
 Despite the importance of the contribution, the application of White's technique has never become widespread, perhaps in part because of the